Pritchard Park Mall

-Regency Mall is an enclosed super-regional shopping mall in Racine, Wisconsin.
+Pritchard Park Mall (formerly Regency Mall) is an enclosed super-regional shopping mall in Racine, Wisconsin.
 The mall has a gross leasable area of 872409 sqft.
 It features 110 retail spaces, and six anchor stores, Dunham's Sports, Bob's Discount Furniture, Planet Fitness, Ross Dress For Less, Party City, and Joann.
-There are 2 vacant anchor stores that were once Boston Store and Burlington.
+There were two vacant anchor stores that were once Boston Store and Burlington.
 The fourth original anchor store structure, formerly JCPenney, has been subdivided into three in-line stores.
 Located at the junction of state highways 31 and 11, the building is surrounded by several freestanding stores and restaurants, including a Target store.

-As of 2024, a major renovation is underway in which the old Boston Store space will be demolished and converted to a Woodman's grocery store.
-This will be followed by redeveloping more of the mall and parking lot for a hotel, apartment complex, gas station, and car wash.
+From 2024 to 2025, a major renovation led to a significant reduction in the total mall's area, as the old Boston Store space was demolished and converted into a Woodman's grocery store, which opened in August 2025.
+Long-term plans reportedly include redeveloping more of the mall and adding a nearby apartment complex and car wash.